 Since everyone might stuff and mark the Sock Baymax a little differently, you may need to do adjustment stitches if the legs don’t look like what the real Baymax should have.

-Adjustment stitches simply mean that you sew another round of stitches just outside the primary sewing line, depends how much you wanted to adjust the position.
+Adjustment stitches simply mean that you sew another round of stitches just outside the primary sewing line, depends on how much you wanted to adjust the position.

 “Hello.
 I am Baymax, your personal healthcare companion.”

-If you love origami, be sure to look out for my origami friend, Jenny, she made a video on Baymax origami by using 2 sheets of paper.
+By the way, if you love origami, be sure to look out for my origami friend, Jenny, she made a video on Baymax origami by using 2 sheets of paper.